scalar-labs/scalar-kubernetes/docs/ConfigureScalarDB.md

 Kubernetes Secret is an object that contains a small amount of sensitive data such as a password, a token, or a key.
 This method is recommended highly for handling credentials in the production environment.

-First, you should create a Secret object.
+You should create a Secret object.
 The key to store the username should be db-username and the key to store the password should be db-password.

 ```
 # Cosmos DB